dabeaz-course/python-mastery/README.md

 ## Target Audience

 This course is for Python programmers who want to move beyond short scripts to writing more sophisticated programs.
-Topics focus on programming techniques that get used in popular libraries and frameworks.
-The primary goal is to better understand the Python language itself so that you can understand other people's code and so that you can apply your newfound knowledge to your own projects.
+To do that, it helps to better understand the programming techniques used in popular libraries and frameworks.
+Thus, this course is mainly for programmers who want to build a more complete mental model of the Python language itself and how it works.
+Ultimately, the goal is to be able to apply this knowledge to your own projects.

 ## Prerequisites